suyogrnerkar/Sublime-Text-Themes/README.md

 2) To be added Soon :)

+									STEPS TO INSTALL

+1) Download the ApotheosisX.tmTheme file from the repository whichever way you may prefer.
+2) Move the downloaded file to ~/.config/sublime-text-3/Packages/ApotheosisX
+3) Restart Sublime Text.
+4) Select the theme from Preferences >> Color Scheme >> ApotheosisX
+5) Enjoy !

 Liked it?
 Spread the word,
 Hate it?
 Let me know what needs to be improved!